Get,

 How to Use Toor Dal?

-• Allergic reactions – Scratching or hives or respiratory illness.11
+• Allergic reactions: Scratching or hives or respiratory illness9

-• Gastrointestinal tract inflammation due to allergic reactions.11
+• Gastrointestinal tract inflammation due to allergic reactions9

-If you notice any such reaction is noticed on using it, seek immediate medical attention.
-Consult your Ayurvedic physician who has prescribed it to you; they will be able to identify the cause and treat it effectively.
+If you notice any reactions after consumption in any form or its topical application, seek immediate medical attention.
+Consult your physician; they will be able to identify the cause and treat it effectively.

-In my experience, I have come across cases where toor dal has been used as a remedy for controlling sickle cell anaemia.
-It is believed that toor dal may help in managing the sickling of red blood cells in individuals with sickle cell disease.
+In my experience, I have come across cases where Toor dal has been used as a remedy for controlling sickle cell anaemia.
+It is believed that Toor dal may help in managing the sickling of red blood cells in individuals with sickle cell disease11.

 Dr. Siddharth Gupta, B.A.M.S, M.D (Ayu)

 Yes, soaking toor dal helps to reduce the cooking time.
-It requires soaking of at least 24 hours for best results.10
+It requires soaking of at least 24 hours for best results.

-Toor dal soup or curry is a very good source of fibre, protein and carbohydrates.9
+Toor dal soup or curry is a very good source of fibre, protein and carbohydrates.

 Toor dal consists of a class of carbohydrates called oligosaccharides that is difficult to digest.
-So, it may cause flatulence when consumed in excess.9
+So, it may cause flatulence when consumed in excess.

 Does Toor dal have a laxative effect?

-Fresh juice or boiled toor dal leaves have a laxative property.
-Therefore, fresh juice of toor dal leaves could be used to treat constipation.
-1 Consult a doctor before using toor dal for its laxative effects.
+Fresh juice or boiled Toor dal leaves have a laxative property.
+Therefore, fresh juice of Toor dal leaves could be used to treat constipation.
+Consult a doctor before using Toor dal for its laxative effects.

 Disclaimer:The information provided here is for educational/awareness purposes only and is not intended to be a substitute for medical treatment by a healthcare professional and should not be relied upon to diagnose or treat any medical condition.
 The reader should consult a registered medical practitioner to determine the appropriateness of the information and before consuming any medication.
 PharmEasy does not provide any guarantee or warranty (express or implied) regarding the accuracy, adequacy, completeness, legality, reliability or usefulness of the information; and disclaims any liability arising thereof.